Day 1 - Depart U.S. / Fly overnight to Munich

 Day 8 - Bike through Switzerland along the Rhein

-This morning, a short transfer along the “Untersee” or lower
+This morning, a short train ride along the “Untersee” or lower

-lake, follows the border between Germany and Switzerland.
+lake, follows the border between Germany and Switzerland until we reach Stein am Rhein.
 This lovely,

 unspoiled region features low rolling hills, a beautiful lake shore accented